Kung Fu Panda: The Dragon Knight

-Kung Fu Panda: The Dragon Knight is an American CG-animated television series, developed by Mitch Watson and Peter Hastings for Netflix.
-It is the third TV series in the Kung Fu Panda franchise, following Legends of Awesomeness and The Paws of Destiny.
+Kung Fu Panda: The Dragon Knight is an American animated television series, developed by Mitch Watson and Peter Hastings for Netflix.
+It is the third TV series in the Kung Fu Panda franchise, following Legends of Awesomeness and The Paws of Destiny, and the first in which Jack Black reprises his role as the voice of Po, replacing his replacement Mick Wingert.
 Produced by DreamWorks Animation Television, the series premiered on Netflix on July 14, 2022.
 A second season was released on January 12, 2023.
 A third and final season was released on September 7, 2023.

 Premise

 The series picks up a few years after General Kai's defeat and Shi Long's defeat where the Dragon Warrior Po the giant panda must leave his home and embark on a far-reaching quest across China for redemption and justice that finds him partnered up with a no-nonsense English knight named Luthera (a brown bear), also known as Wandering Blade, to find four elemental weapons that broke up the world a long time ago.